dcreado/acmecorp-forgeops/docker/ds/README.md

 does the following:

 * The new DS profiles feature is used to create backends based on the profile templates.
-* Several backends are configured (ou=tokens, ou=identities, ou=am-config, dc=openidm,dc=example,dc=com) making the instance suitable multiple
+* Several backends are configured (ou=tokens, ou=identities, ou=am-config, dc=openidm,dc=acmecorp,dc=com) making the instance suitable multiple
 purposes.
 Backends can be disabled at runtime if they are not required.
 * Creates two ds instances that are replicated to each other.
-The instances have hard coded hostnames (ds1.example.com).
+The instances have hard coded hostnames (ds1.acmecorp.com).
 * Both instances are shut down
 * The second instance is deleted
 * The first instance configuration is modified to use commons confiugration expressions to replace the hard coded values.
-For example, the hostname `ds1.example.com` is replaced with `&{fqdn}`.
+For acmecorp, the hostname `ds1.acmecorp.com` is replaced with `&{fqdn}`.
 The idea is that these values will be provided at runtime by the helm chart.

  At stage 2, the first instance configuration is copied in /opt/opendj - and becomes the final runtime instance.